Brenden Aaronson: Red Bull Salzburg

 After persistent rumors, it was announced on October 16, 2020, that Aaronson would join Red Bull Salzburg effective January 2021 after the MLS season ended.
 While the transfer fee was undisclosed, Philadelphia announced that it would be the highest transfer fee paid for an American homegrown player from MLS.
 Early news reports indicated the fee is US$6 million up front, with US$3 million in possible incentives.
 Aaronson made his debut for Salzburg on January 25, as a substitute during a 2–0 victory over Rheindorf Altach.

 Aaronson scored his first goal for Salzburg on February 10, 2021, scoring the game-winning goal during an eventual 3–1 win over Austria Wien.
 On May 1, he won his first piece of silverware with Salzburg as the club defeated LASK in the Austrian Cup final by 3–0.
 Aaronson scored the second goal of the match, and his fifth in all competitions since his move from Philadelphia in January.

 Leeds United

 On May 26, 2022, Leeds United announced the signing of Aaronson on a five-year contract, beginning on July 1.
 Sky Sports reported the transfer fee to be £24.7 million.
 He made his senior league debut for Leeds as part of the starting eleven in their season opener on August 6, with a 2–1 home win over Wolverhampton Wanderers.
 On August 21, Aaronson scored his first Premier League goal after forcing an error from Chelsea goalkeeper Édouard Mendy in a 3–0 home win over rivals Chelsea, helping Leeds secure their first victory over the Blues for 20 years.

+Loan to Union Berlin

+On July 9, 2023, following Leeds' relegation from the Premier League, Aaronson joined Bundesliga side Union Berlin on loan for the 2023–24 season.

+Return to Leeds

+Aaronson returned to Elland Road for the 2024–25 season, putting in powerful performances in his five games in August, which featured him scoring twice in two league ties, including the added-time equaliser in the 10 August 3-3 season home opener against Portsmouth.
+His two goals plus his assists earned him the fans JD Sports Player of the Month Award for August 2024.

+Aaronson finished the 2024–25 season with a career-high nine goals, adding two assists.
+On April 21, 2025, Aaronson was promoted back to the Premier League with Leeds following a 6–0 win over Stoke City at Elland Road and Sheffield United's 2–1 loss to Burnley at Turf Moor.
+On May 3, Aaronson won the EFL Championship title with Leeds following a 2–1 win over Plymouth Argyle at Home Park.